aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 UsageMask field specifies which of the register components can be accessed and is one of TGSI_WRITEMASK.

+The Local flag specifies that a given value isn't intended for subroutine parameter passing and, as a result, the implementation isn't required to give any guarantees of it being preserved across subroutine boundaries.
+As it's merely a compiler hint, the implementation is free to ignore it.

 If Dimension flag is set to 1, a Declaration Dimension token follows.

 If Semantic flag is set to 1, a Declaration Semantic token follows.